Test your English with IELTS

 What is IELTS?

 IELTS is the abbreviation of International English Language Testing System.
-As the acronym suggests, the test IELTS, basically tests the ability of a person to survive in a country where English is the primary language.
+As the acronym suggests, this test basically tests the ability of a person to survive in a country where English is the primary language.
 It essentially tests the English proficiency of people across the globe.
-IELTS has over 500 official testing centers all over the world and takes place around 4 times in a month.
-Anyone who would like to take the IELTS is free to do so.
-There are no barriers to nationalities or the number of times that one can take the IELTS.
+It has over 500 official testing centers all over the world and takes place around 4 times in a month.
+Anyone who would like to take the test is free to do so.
+There are no barriers to nationalities or the number of times that one can take the test.

-The test, IELTS, assesses the four major language skills that one must possess in order to claim proficiency in English.
+It assesses the four major language skills that one must possess in order to claim proficiency in English.
 They are Listening, Reading, Writing and Speaking.
-IELTS is realistic in terms of testing the examinees for their ability to survive in a foreign country with the help of a foreign language.
+It is realistic in terms of testing the examinees for their ability to survive in a foreign country with the help of a foreign language.

 What are the Sections and Question Types in IELTS?

-As mentioned above, there are four sections in IELTS.
+As mentioned above, there are four sections in this test.
 Let's look at all of these sections for both academic and general tests.

 1. Reading: The Reading section is different for Academic and General training candidates.
 The duration for this test is 1 hour.
 There are many kinds of questions that can be asked in this test, such as, matching, identifying information, true/false, sentence correction, questions on flow charts, inference, drawing conclusions, labeling diagrams, short answer questions etc. There are 3 sections in this part.
 The total length of the text can vary between 2000 and 2750 words.
 These texts are derived from journals, newspapers, books, editorials etc. In the case of General Training Reading, there are 2-3 factual texts provided and direct or indirect questions may be asked.
 In the case of Academic Reading, topics that are related to everyday life may be asked.
 The text may focus on work-related issues such as applying for jobs, pay and conditions etc.